Curbside Compostables (Organics) Collection Program

 Note: The above illustration is a recommendation only, residents that do not have yard waste could layer material with paper products.

-Compostable waste (food waste, food-soiled paper and yard waste) will be collected weekly and composted.
+Compostable waste (food waste, food-soiled paper and yard waste) are collected weekly and composted.

-Unlimited Recycling will be collected weekly similar to the current program.
+Unlimited Recycling is collected weekly similar to the previous program.

-Garbage will be collected bi-weekly (once every two weeks) because quantities and odours will be significantly reduced without the compostable materials and bi-weekly collection will reduce collection costs.
-Residents will be able to put up to two 120 litre containers bi-weekly at the curb for collection.
+Garbage is collected bi-weekly (once every two weeks) because quantities and odours are significantly reduced without the compostable materials and bi-weekly collection reduces collection costs.
+Residents are able to put up to two 120 litre containers bi-weekly at the curb for collection.

-Note: Residents currently subscribed to the yard waste service will no longer need to subscribe; yard waste will be collected from everyone weekly as part of the new compostables service.
-The new curbside fees will be lower than fees currently paid by customers with yard waste subscriptions due to increased efficiencies.
+Note: Residents previously subscribed to the yard waste service no longer need to subscribe; yard waste is collected from everyone weekly as part of the new compostables service.
+The new curbside fees are lower than previous fees paid by customers with yard waste subscriptions due to increased efficiencies.

 Containers and Collection Method

-The City will continue with the current manual collection of garbage and recycling by curbside collection crews.
-A semi-automated collection system will be adopted for the collection of the heavier compostable waste.
+Garbage and recycling are still collected manually by curbside collection crews.
+A semi-automated collection system is being used for the collection of the heavier compostable waste.

-New collection trucks for compostable waste will be fitted with automated hydraulic arms on the side of the truck.
-The collection crews will wheel your Green Cart over to the truck and attach the cart to the hydraulic arm.
-The arm will then pick up the cart and tip the contents into the truck.
-The collection contractor will provide wildlife resistant standardized Green Carts to all residents.
-Residents are also able to choose a cart size (eg. 80L, 120L, 240L, 360L) and pay a different rate accordingly.
+The collection contractor has provided wildlife resistant standardized Green Carts to all residents.
+Residents are able to choose a cart size (eg. 80L, 120L, 240L, 360L) and pay a different rate accordingly.

-Collection days will be changing for some residents starting in May:
+Collection days have changed for some residents starting in May:

-- Ryder Lake and east Chilliwack residents will receive collection on Tuesdays
+- Ryder Lake and east Chilliwack residents receive collection on Tuesdays

-- Some other collection boundary adjustments were made to better distribute workload since some areas of Chilliwack have grown faster than others
+- Some other collection boundary adjustments have been made to better distribute workload since some areas of Chilliwack have grown faster than others

-Each collection area will be divided into two 'zones' for alternating garbage collection.
+Each collection area is divided into two 'zones' for alternating garbage collection.

-A search tool for residents to confirm their new collection day and set up collection reminders is available here.
+A search tool for residents to confirm their new collection day, check for their garbage collection weeks, and set up collection reminders is available here.

 Watch: Presentation from March 21 Council Meeting regarding the Curbside Program changes